anirudhramadurai/connectome_gnn/README.md

 ## Acknowledgements

-Developed as an independent project, drawing on methods from BIME 534 (Biology & Informatics, University of Washington).
+Developed as an independent computational neuroscience project.
 Data from the ABIDE Preprocessed Connectomes Project, downloaded via nilearn.

 *University of Washington — Independent Project*